Secure Data Protection

 Your perimeter: Does your business use firewalls or next-gen antivirus?

 Your endpoints: What is the level of security each device has?
-Do you have protection for IoT (Internet of things) devices that aren’t laptops or mobile phones, like sensors or manufacturing machinery?
+Do you have protection for IoT (Internet of things) and other endpoint devices that aren’t laptops or mobile phones, like sensors or manufacturing machinery?

 Web security: Do you block malicious websites or applications?